algobulls/pyalgostrategypool/README.md

 1. [Create a branch][branch] for the change you intend to make.
 1. Make your changes to your fork.
 1. Verify that your strategy performs as per the given specifications.
 You can do this by comparing the P&L Table against the specifications, optionally by using technical charts.
 A P&L is generated on [submitting Backtesting jobs](https://algobulls.github.io/pyalgotrading/testing/#submit-a-job).
     1. For technical issues, refer to the [Getting Help](https://github.com/algobulls/pyalgostrategypool#support--getting-help) section.
-Posting questions over the [AlgoBulls Community Forum](https://community.algobulls.com) is the preferred way for getting technical help.
+You can also search for your queries on the [AlgoBulls Community Forum](https://community.algobulls.com).
+Additionalyy, you can also post questions over the [AlgoBulls Community Forum](https://community.algobulls.com) to get technical help, if you don't find it answered already.
-    1. If the above doesn't help, you can take help from Team AlgoBulls for the same over a phone call/whatsapp/screen share.
+    1. If you still needed additional help, you can take help from us over an [email](mailto:developers@algobulls.com)/phone call/whatsapp/screen share.
 1. Ensure you have followed these coding guidelines:
     1. Your code should be [PEP-8](https://www.python.org/dev/peps/pep-0008/) compliant.
 You can use tools like [PyCharm](https://www.jetbrains.com/pycharm/download/) to help you quickly comply with PEP-8.
 1. [Send a pull request][pr] from your fork’s branch to our `master` branch.
-1. If your changes are good, they would be accepted and merged with the `master` branch.
+1. If your strategy is accepted, your strategy code would be merged with the `master` branch.

 [fork]: https://help.github.com/articles/fork-a-repo/
 [branch]: https://help.github.com/articles/creating-and-deleting-branches-within-your-repository
 [pr]: https://help.github.com/articles/using-pull-requests/

 ### Rewards
-If you are interested in contributing to this repo, our official pool of FREE algorithmic trading strategies, please reach out to [developers@algobulls.com](mailto:developers@algobulls.com).
-You would be provided with credits for unlimited trading access on the AlgoBulls platform.
+This is our official pool of FREE algorithmic trading strategies.
+If you are interested in contributing to this repo, please reach out to [developers@algobulls.com](mailto:developers@algobulls.com).
+Get credits for unlimited trading access on the AlgoBulls platform by contributing to this repo.

 ### Changelog
 See [CHANGELOG.md](https://github.com/algobulls/pyalgostrategypool/blob/master/CHANGELOG.md).